calicoday/ruby-tree-sitter-ffi/Readme.md

 ```
 (or run with an added ruby -I include option to the lib/ directory).

-For the moment, the full, absolute path to the Tree-sitter runtime library (including extension) must be passed at startup via the environment variable TREE_SITTER_RUNTIME_LIB.
+For the moment, the path to the Tree-sitter runtime library (including extension) must be passed at startup via the environment variable TREE_SITTER_RUNTIME_LIB.
 This is enough to be able display the `tree_sitter_ffi` gem version:
 ```
 TREE_SITTER_RUNTIME_LIB='/usr/local/lib/tree-sitter/libtree-sitter.0.20.7.dylib' ruby -e"require 'tree_sitter_ffi'; puts TreeSitterFFI::VERSION"`
 => 0.0.5
 ```

-To do pretty much anything else, you need to load the desired language libraries before use by calling `TreeSitterFFI.add_lang` with a full, absolute path to the library (including extension).
+To do pretty much anything else, you need to load the desired language libraries before use by calling `TreeSitterFFI.add_lang` with a path to the library (including extension).
 Subsequent calls for the same language do nothing.
 There is no way to unload a language, currently.

 To run in pry (or irb), invoke with:
 ```